Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States

-We first recall that an \emph{associative unital algebra} is a vector space $A$ with an associative linear map $A\otimes A\to A$, called multiplication, denoted by juxtaposition, and an element $1\in A$, called unit, satisfying $1 x = x 1 = x$ for all $x\in A$.
-A \emph{unital C*-algebra} is an associative unital algebra $A$ with an antilinear involutive algebra homomorphism $*:A\to A$, $x\mapsto x^*$, called $*$-operation, and a faithful $*$-representation, i.e. a couple consisting on a Hilbert space $V$ and an injective $*$-algebra homomorphism $A\to\mathrm{End}(V)$.
-Dually to the notion of algebra, a \emph{coassociative counital coalgebra} is a vector space $C$ with a linear map $\Delta:C\to C\otimes C$, called comultiplication, which is coassociative, i.e.
+In this section we collect elementary notions on algebras, coalgebras and C*-weak Hopf algebras, as well as their representation theory in terms of matrix product operators, recently developed in \cite{molnar_2022_mpo}.
+From now on, we assume that all vector spaces are finite dimensional and their ground field is the field of complex numbers $\mathbb{C}$.
+For any two vector spaces, we denote by $\mathfrak{L}(V,W)$ the set of $\mathbb{C}$-linear maps from $V$ to $W$ and let $\mathfrak{L}(V) :=\mathfrak{L}(V,V)$.
+We denote by $V^*:=\mathfrak{L}(V,\mathbb{C})$ the dual vector space and by $\langle\cdot,\cdot\rangle:V^*\times V\to\mathbb{C}$, $(f,x)\mapsto \langle f,x\rangle = f(x)$ the canonical pairing.
+An associative unital \emph{algebra} is a vector space $A$ endowed with an associative linear map $A\otimes A\to A$, called multiplication, denoted by juxtaposition, and an element $1 \in A$, called unit, satisfying $1 x = x 1 = x$ for all elements $x \in A$.
+A unital \emph{C*-algebra} is an algebra $A$ with an anti-linear involutive algebra anti-homomorphism $(\,\cdot\,)^*:A \to A$, $x\mapsto x^*$, called \emph{$*$-operation}, and a compatible Banach space structure.
+In this context, positive elements of $A$ are elements of the form $x = y^*y$ for some element $y\in A$.
+As usually, the multiplication, the unit element and the $*$-operation of two C*-algebras $A$ and $B$ are implicitly extended to their tensor product space ${A}\otimes {B}$ componentwise.
+Dually to the notion of algebra, a coassociative counital \emph{coalgebra} is a vector space ${C}$ endowed with a linear map $\Delta\in\mathfrak{L}(C,C\otimes C)$, called \emph{comultiplication}, such that